martishin/movies-db/README.md

 * User registration
 * JWT authentication with a periodic token refresh
 * Browsing a list of movies
-* Viewing the information for the individual movie
+* Viewing information for an individual movie
-* Search movies by genre
+* Searching movies by genre
 * Adding new movies
 * Updating existing movies
 * Deleting movies from the database
-* Search movies by name using GraphQL API
+* Searching movies by title using GraphQL API